 As for me, I’m currently in the process of slowly reintroducing foods I removed, feeling out my tolerance, and continuing to give my digestive system some additional legs up so I can leave the SIBO chapter of my wellness project behind me.

-If you’re looking for a helping hand experimenting with a SIBO friendly diet, I recently added a 4-week low FODMAP meal plan to my online course, 4 Weeks to Wellness.
-It would be an honor to coach you along this leg of your healing journey and provide all the support I can in the kitchen and beyond!
+If you’re looking for a helping hand experimenting with a SIBO friendly diet, I recently made my 4-week Low FODMAP Elimination Diet Meal Plan available.
+It would be an honor to support you along this leg of your healing journey and provide all the support I can in the kitchen and beyond!
+The plan includes weekly shopping list, tips on executing a handful of dishes in one cooking session, and helpful reintroduction worksheets for adding back in high FODMAP foods when you’re finished.

 With health and hedonism,